irvinlim/acf-recaptcha/readme.txt

 Features include:

-* Complete frontend and backend validation to prevent spambots from bypassing reCAPTCHA requirement
+* *ACF reCAPTCHA Protection* ensures that spambots cannot circumvent reCAPTCHA to submit forms on the server-side
-* ACF-compliant frontend validation, which prompts the user if the reCAPTCHA has not been passed
+* ACF-compliant client-side validation which prompts the user if reCAPTCHA is not clicked or had expired
 * Customizable reCAPTCHA options, including theme (light/dark), type (image/audio) and size (normal/compact)
 * Compatible with ACF Conditional Logic feature, which allows hiding/showing certain fields until the reCAPTCHA has been passed